-In Juneau 620,837 passengers departed or arrived by air in 2014 (not including medivacs), and another 64,903 departed from Juneau by helicopter for work or pleasure.
-Data for 2015 is still preliminary but seems to verify that the addition of Delta Airlines jet service to and from Juneau is not cutting into Alaska Airlines travel, rather it is bringing new passengers to town and overall traveler numbers for both carriers are increasing.
+In Juneau 620,837 passengers departed or arrived by air in 2014 (not including medevacs), and another 64,903 departed from Juneau by helicopter for work or pleasure.
+Data for 2015 verifies that the addition of Delta Air Lines jet service to and from Juneau is not cutting into Alaska Airlines travel, rather it is bringing new passengers to town and overall traveler numbers for both carriers have increased.